ChilliCream/workshops/crypto/docs/docs/01-intro.md

 ### 09:00 Hello, Intro, Tech Check

 - Introduction
-- What is GraphQL?
+- What Is GraphQL?
+- Why Use GraphQL?
+- How to GraphQL
 - Hello, World!
+  - Getting Started
-  - Fetching Approaches
+  - Fetching without Relay
-  - Loading States with Suspense
-  - Error States with ErrorBoundary
+  - Fetching with Relay

 ### 10:30 BREAK (15 minutes)